 Electric FencesOne of the first investments after moving to the farm was an electric fence.
 We had small children, so I was a little concerned about the "safety" of having one. (city girl).
 I was assured we had nothing to worry about.
 It gives you quite a poke, but no one is going to be seriously injured or die from touching it.

 That fence has been one of the best investments we have made.
 Over the years it has kept the sheep where they belong (99 percent of the time).
 It has also kept them safe from predators.

 It has also bought with it some curse words, crying, and laughs.

 Kids and the electric fence...

 Having six girls that have grown up on the farm, most of them have had run ins with the fence.
 Some intentional, some not.
 One that I vividly remember is daughter #2 playing in the field, it was Springtime and muddy.
-She was walking along the fence, when she stepped into some knee deep mud (knee deep for her) Her foot came out of her boot and she lost her balance, so she grabbed onto the fence. (ouch) But there was no way she was going to fall in the mud (and poop) or put her foot down into the mud (and poop).
-So she kept her grip on the fence.
-Mike ran out there as fast as he could, to get her, while all of the time, I was yelling to her to let go of the fence.
-Wasn't going to happen, so there she stood until her dad rescued her.
+She was walking along the fence, when she stepped into some knee deep mud.
+Her foot came out of her boot and she lost her balance.
+While falling, she grabbed a hold of the fence on her way down. (ouch) Even though she was being shocked, she kept her grip on the fence, not wanting to fall in the mud.
+Mike ran out there as fast as he could, while I was yelling at her to just let go of the fence.
+Wasn't going to happen, so there she stood crying, until her dad rescued her.
 It was in no way funny then, she was crying, we were consoling.
-It didn't become something to laugh about, until years later.
+It didn't become something to laugh about, until years later

 Dogs and the electric fence...